top of page

 I have a dual certification (Equine specialist and mental health specialist) under Natural Lifemanship in Trauma Focused- Equine Assisted Psychotherapy.

-Sessions take place at the Singapore Polo Club.
+Sessions take place at the Singapore Polo Club and I work with those aged 12 and above.

 Please visit www.naturallifemanship.com for more information on